Curriculum & Course Catalog

 Spanish IV

-Spanish A is a project-based class that uses practical skills to develop language acquisition.
+Spanish A Honors uses practical skills to develop language acquisition.
 Students will be asked to draw on their critical thinking skills and linguistic competency.
-They will access all sorts of authentic material; plays, short stories, newspaper articles, essays or literature excerpts, and any artistic form of expression.
+They will access all sorts of authentic material; short stories, newspaper articles, essays or literature excerpts, and any artistic form of expression.
 They will get acquainted with the linguistic tools and cultural codes to interpret them.
-This class fosters conversation practice, vocabulary acquisition, grammar exercises, and advanced-level reading and writing.
+This class fosters conversation practice, vocabulary acquisition, and advanced-level reading and writing.
 Both oral and written assignments require students to express themselves formally in the target language and perfect their skills.
-This class is based on modules and oral participation is paramount.
+This class is based on quizzes, tests, projects, and presentations, and oral participation is paramount.
 This course is taught entirely in Spanish, with all work in Spanish outside of class (reading and writing).
 All three modes of communication (interpretive, interpersonal, and presentational) will be assessed, formally and informally, for each unit in this class.
-Enrollment is open to those who have completed Spanish IV or with permission from the department.
-This class depends on enrollment and might not be offered every year.
+This class depends on enrollment and staffing and might not be offered every year.

 List of 1 frequently asked questions.